AndrewJoji/my-portfolio/edit-me/content/additionalInfo.md

 - **Hiking** - Nothing beats a breathtaking view after a long hike, forever grateful for Vancouver's natural beauty.

 - **Learning** - I have an open mindset and am always looking to grow personally and professionally.
-I enjoy reading about human psychology amongst other subjects, [currently reading](https://www.goodreads.com/en/book/show/142402923)
+I enjoy reading about human psychology amongst other subjects [(currently reading)](https://www.goodreads.com/en/book/show/142402923).